Safe Plates: Healthy Eating for Pregnant Woman

 - Avoid soft cheeses such as Mexican-style, blue-veined, feta, Brie, and Camembert.
 You can still eat hard cheeses, yogurt, and cream cheese.

 - Avoid dishes containing raw eggs and drink only pasteurized juices.

 - Refrigerate leftovers within two hours.
 If food is left sitting out, throw it away.

 - Cover stored food to keep out all insects, rats, and pets.

 - Discard foods past their expiration dates; discard leftovers after a few days.

-9. Minimize Caffeine.
+9. Minimize coffee and caffeine.

 Further Safety Measures